guettli/generic-backend/README.md

 The backend is generic.
 Like people stopped coding custom databases they stopped coding custom backends.

-You define models and permissions and views.
+You **define** models and permissions and views.
 But no logic.
 See [imperative vs declarative](https://www.google.com/search?q=imperative+vs+declarative)

 No more imperative permission handling.
-Set operations (for example SQL) get used to define permissions.
+Set operations (for example SQL) get used to define them.

 Related: [Do permission checking via SQL](https://github.com/guettli/programming-guidelines#do-permission-checking-via-sql)